Disengaged Employees are Expensive

 So What Can You Do To Stem the Potential Outflow?

+Your responsibility as an leader is to identify areas of employee engagement that need improvement before they become a reason for your talented employees to leave.
 Find out what your employees are thinking!
 Whether you conduct an annual employee engagement survey (our strong recommendation) or have ongoing conversations to take the pulse of your employees, you need to stay on top of what your employees need and want to remain fully engaged.

 The Bottom Line